Skip to content

 The Nightscout display updates when the Loop phone is connected to the internet via WiFi or cellular service.
 When the uploads stop, the Loop pill becomes "stale" (cannot open it) after 15 minutes.

-"Pills" are the little information boxes.
+Pills are the little information boxes.
 They are Nightscout: Plugins that must be enabled with configuration variables and then the display for each pill can be turned on or off within your Nightscout site.

-If upload to Nightscout is interrupted, Loop stores up to 7 days of Nightscout information in a local buffer on the phone, and will attempt to upload later when access is restored.
+If upload to Nightscout is interrupted, Loop 3 stores up to 7 days of Nightscout information in a local buffer on the phone, and will attempt to upload later when access is restored.
 Once access is restored, a stale Loop Pill may require 15 minutes before it will open to display additional Loop information.

-The Carb pill on the Nightscout site is populated by Loop when Loop is actively uploading to Nightscout - but it may lag the value displayed in the Loop pill by one loop cycle and it will display 0 COB within 5 to 10 minutes if upload is interrupted.
+The Carb pill on the Nightscout site is populated by Loop when Loop is actively uploading to Nightscout - but it may lag the value displayed in the Loop pill by one loop cycle and it will display 0 COB within 5 to 10 minutes if the upload is interrupted.
 In other words, if the COB pill shows 0 unexpectedly and Loop pill is active, you can believe the value shown in the Loop pill.

 Loop 2 Red Loop Warning